Accreditation, Credit, and Support

 In support of improving patient care, HealthHIV is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

-HealthHIV has been authorized by the American Academy of PAs (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
-This activity is designated for AAPA Category 1 CME credits; the credit count is pending review of the agenda.
+HealthHIV has been authorized by the American Academy of Physician Associates (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
+This activity is designated for up to 16.0 AAPA Category 1 CME credits.
 PAs should only claim credit commensurate with the extent of their participation.

 Target Audience